 The EIS should identify areas that are environmentally sensitive in proximity to the Project.
-Environmentally sensitive areas should also include areas classified as having State, Regional or Local Biodiversity Significance or flagged as important for their integrated biodiversity values.
+Environmentally sensitive areas should also be classified as having State, Regional or Local Biodiversity Significance or flagged as important for their integrated biodiversity values.

-In addition the EPBC Act should be addressed with regard to matters of national environmental significance identified by the Commonwealth when the project was deemed to be a 'controlled action,' e.g. listed threatened species and communities - particularly but not exclusively brigalow, bluegrass and semi-evergreen vine-thicket communities.
+In addition the EPBC Act should be addressed with regard to matters of national environmental significance identified by the Commonwealth when the Project was deemed to be a 'controlled action' e.g. listed threatened species and communities - particularly but not exclusively wet heathland, eucalypt and melaleuca woodland, and riparian vegetation, if necessary.